 TransiCast - A Transit Data Web API

-TransiCast provides public transportation data for North America in a single call and response format.
-Responses are available in stream-parsable XML and JSON.
+The TransiCast REST API provides public transportation data for North America in a single, integrated call and response format.
+The data is provided in stream-parsable XML and JSON formats.

 |In red: stops with next bus and train times based on schedule, in blue: based on real-time data.|

 All in all - 650,000 stops, and growing.

 Below a few examples of TransiCast calls:

 |Next bus times for 5th / Los Angeles (stop IDs 460,18,316,53,62,16), Los Angeles Metro|

 |Next train times Caltrain at Millbrae Station|

 |Next train times BART at Millbrae Station|

 |Stops at lat/lon 37.794543, -122.394922 (near San Francisco Ferry Plaza)|

 |Agency List, sorted by distance from lat/lon 41.727122, -87.55947 (near Chicago)|